BrailleRAP building manual

 _images/BrailleRAP-V5.13.6.jpg

-Bottom trolley assembly (step 2)
+Bottom carriage assembly (step 2)

 • 2 linear shaft Ø8mm, length: 330mm